Build a Decision Tree in Minutes using Weka (No Coding Required!)

 RepTree Decision tree result

-Our classifier has got an accuracy of 92.4%.
-Weka even prints the Confusion matrix for you which gives different metrics.
-You can study about Confusion matrix and other metrics in detail here.
+Our classifier has an accuracy of 92.4%.
+Weka even prints the Confusion matrix, which gives different metrics.
+You can study the Confusion matrix and other metrics in detail here.

 Decision Tree Parameters in Weka

-Decision trees have a lot of parameters.
+Decision trees have many parameters.
 We can tune these to improve our model’s overall performance.
-This is where a working knowledge of decision trees really plays a crucial role.
+This is where a working knowledge of decision trees plays a crucial role.

 You can access these parameters by clicking on your decision tree algorithm on top: